EllaTheCat/dopamine-2024/README.md

   config is still good for dual monitors only.
 I've kept the even-&-odd workspaces at left-&-right.
   I've kept to a side by side panorama for the backdrop.

-- The super-fast reaper mode blew up in my face, I'm ready to give it another go.
+- The super-fast reaper mode blew up in my face, it has been rewritten.
+Thanks bindsym --no-repeat.

  - Nautilus (45?) has started to play nice, even the indexing can be usefully applied, so it's default again.